goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

              object that provides IBaz should be usable whereever an object that provides IBlat is expected.

              The interface implementation doesn't enforce this.
-XXX but maybe it should do some checks.
+             but maybe it should do some checks.